 The rate for the State Basic School Levy is set each year by the State Legislature in the legislative session held between January and March.
 Granite School District has no control over this property tax rate and must levy the tax in order to receive Minimum Basic School Program funding from the State each year.
 All revenues received from the Basic School Levy result in less state funding to the District, as a the State contribution to the Basic School Program is reduced by funds received through this property tax.

-The 2023 property tax bill on a home valued at $488,400 (the average home value in the District) is estimated at:
+The 2025 property tax bill for a home valued at $565,200 (the average home value in the District) is estimated at:

 Maintenance & Operations